SmartBear/readyapi4j/modules/cucumber/modules/cucumber4oas/README.md

              value: 10
 ```

-Here we've extended both the x-bdd-when and x-bdd-then definitions:
+Here we've extended both the x-cucumber-when and x-cucumber-then definitions:
-* added a x-bdd-when that sets the specType and owner operation parameters to API and swaggerhub respectively
+* added a x-cucumber-when that sets the specType and owner operation parameters to API and swaggerhub respectively
-* added a x-bdd-then definition asserts the response for specific content using
+* added a x-cucumber-then definition asserts the response for specific content using
-a JSON-Path expression - which allows us for functional validation of the API being called (bdd4oas
+a JSON-Path expression - which allows us for functional validation of the API being called (cucumber4oas
 supports a number of assertions - see the entire list below).

 Our updated feature is now: